Herbal infused carrier oils are a great way to reap the benefits of herbs. These herbal infused oils will make your skincare recipes pop!

 Grapeseed Oil – hypoallergenic

-Jojoba – Very similar to skin’s natural sebum, contains antioxidant properties.
+Jojoba Oil – Very similar to skin’s natural sebum, contains antioxidant properties.

 Tamanu Oil – helps heal damaged skin, soothing to scars, stretchmarks, and rashes.
 Contains antioxidant and anti-inflammatory properties.